shastazazz/maxie.rodeo/_posts/2024-03-06-DerivativeOne.md

     </div>
     <div class="closereadright">
         <p>
-            This is the last full stanza, and the longest running-line.
+            This is the last multi-line stanza, and the longest running-line.
         </p>
         <p>
             <i>Just</i> isolates images, and the parentheses surrounding these image fragments become a magnifying lens.